DioxusLabs/taffy/CONTRIBUTING.md

     }
     ```

-2. For unit-testing this should be placed within the file of the definition they are testing
+2. For unit-testing this should be placed in the same file as the code they are testing
-    1. If file becomes significantly long, tests should be split out into its own file under the same module
+    1. If files become extremely long (more than a couple thousand lines of code), tests should be split out into its own file under the same module

     ```rs
     // file: ./src/my_struct.rs